Google Cloud Storage Quick Start Guide

 To start offloading newly uploaded media to Google Cloud Storage you need to first tell WP Offload Media which bucket it should use.
-If you have not already created a bucket to use with WP Offload Media, it can be created for you from WP Offload Media’s Settings page.
+If you have not already created a bucket to use with WP Offload Media, it can be created for you from WP Offload Media’s.

-IMPORTANT: If you create or update a bucket via the Google Cloud Platform Console do not enable Bucket Policy Only as this will stop WP Offload Media from managing the ACLs for objects.
+IMPORTANT: If you create or update a bucket via the Google Cloud Platform Console do not enable “Uniform bucket-level access” as this will stop WP Offload Media from managing the ACLs for objects.

 Regardless of how you specify the bucket, once saved, WP Offload Media will be set up to offload newly-uploaded media to the bucket with some recommended default settings.

 Make Sure Cron Is Set Up

 We highly recommend that you configure a proper cron job on your server as WP Offload Media relies heavily on background processing.
 See our Cron Setup doc for details on how to accomplish this.

 Activate Your WP Offload Media License

 Now’s a good time to activate your WP Offload Media license so that (once configured) you can instantly take advantage of all its goodies.

 Go to WP Offload Media’s settings page in the WordPress admin dashboard, found under the Settings menu.

 Then click on the License tab, enter your license key in the input box, and click the Activate License button.